-- Cut a 15" long piece of plastic wrap and place on a work surface.
-Transfer half the dough to the plastic wrap and roll it into a log shape, about 2" in diameter.
-Roll up to seal in the plastic wrap.
+- Cut a 15″ long piece of parchment paper and place on a work surface.
+Transfer half the dough to the plastic wrap and roll it into a log shape, about 2″ in diameter.
+Roll up to seal in the parchment and twist the ends gently to seal.
 Repeat with the remaining dough.
-Place cookie dough logs in the refrigerator and chill for 2 hours until firm.
+Place cookie dough logs in the refrigerator and chill for 2 hours (or overnight) until firm.

-- Working with 1 dough log at a time, remove from plastic wrap and use a sharp chef’s knife to cut the dough into 3/8" slices, rotating the log as you go so that the log doesn’t become misshapen, from the weight of the knife.
-Place rounds 1" apart on the cookie sheet.
-Gently press a pecan half into the center of each cookie.
+- Working with 1 dough log at a time, remove from plastic wrap and use a sharp chef’s knife to cut the dough into 3/8″ slices, rotating the log as you go so that the log doesn’t become misshapen, from the weight of the knife.
+Place rounds 1″ apart on the cookie sheet.

 - Cool cookies for 3 minutes on a baking sheet before transferring them to a wire rack to cool completely.
 Store in an airtight container.